ethereum-optimism/specs/specs/interop/verifier.md

 - The executing message MUST have a corresponding initiating message
 - The initiating message that corresponds to an executing message MUST come from a chain in its dependency set
+- A block MUST be considered invalid if it is built with any invalid executing messages

 Blocks that contain transactions that relay cross domain messages to the destination chain where the initiating transaction does not exist MUST be considered invalid and MUST not be allowed by the